microsoft/CameraTraps/README.md

 - Training and evaluation of detectors, particularly our "[MegaDetector](https://github.com/microsoft/CameraTraps/blob/master/megadetector.md)", which does a pretty good job finding animals, people, and vechicles (and therefore is pretty good at finding empty images) in a variety of terrestrial ecosystems
 - A [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing) that runs MegaDetector on large image collections, to accelerate population surveys
 - A [real-time API](https://github.com/microsoft/CameraTraps/tree/master/api/synchronous) that runs MegaDetector (and some species classifiers) synchronously, primarily to support anti-poaching scenarios (e.g. see this [blog post](https://customers.microsoft.com/en-us/story/1384184517929343083-wildlife-protection-solutions-nonprofit-ai-for-earth) describing how this API supports [Wildlife Protection Solutions](https://wildlifeprotectionsolutions.org/))
-- A [Web-based demo](https://aka.ms/cameratrapdemo) that calls our real-time API
+- A [Web-based demo](https://github.com/microsoft/CameraTraps/tree/main/demo) that calls our real-time API
 - Training and evaluation of species-level classifiers for specific data sets
 - Miscellaneous useful tools for manipulating camera trap data
 - Research experiments we're doing around camera trap data (i.e., some directories are highly experimental and you should take them with a grain of salt)

 This repo is maintained by folks at [Ecologize](http://ecologize.org/) and folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
-I mean, we want to use machine learning to support conservation too, but we also really like looking at pictures of animals.
+We want to support conservation, of course, but we also really like looking at pictures of animals.

 # How do I get started?